-Logical or Relational: The Biology of Relational Circuits
+Logical or Relational: The Anatomy of an Ideal Team

 Pain and Suffering

 There’s an old saying, “Suffering will either make you bitter or better.”
 Which would you prefer?
-How do we suffer well?
+How do we suffer well, and be better?
 How do we get the most from the negative circumstances in life rather than feel the worst?
 Would you rather live in anger, resentment, sadness, or anxiety?
 Or do you prefer wisdom, empathy, kindness, and joy?
 Most, if not all, of us would choose the latter – the better.
 Our problem is that we didn’t, and couldn’t, make that choice when we first experienced and learned to process our suffering.

 Modern brain science has shown that we learn how to process pain and negative emotions from others.
 Those who were closest to us when we were infants and children modeled it for us.
 It's likely that the wrong or unhealthy method to process pain was modeled for us, or the wrong patterns were modeled.
-So, we now have pathways in our brain that we follow to process the pain incorrectly over and over, again and again.
-Not processing pain correctly results in psychological trauma.
-Seemingly minor circumstances that cause negative pain can also now result in that same trauma.
+So, we now have pathways in our brain that are followed to process the pain incorrectly over and over, again and again.
+Processing pain in an unhealthy way results in psychological trauma.
+As adults, seemingly minor circumstances that cause negative pain now result in that same trauma.
 We were designed to process pain in a healthy way, but few of us are aware of this or have learned how.